Adnan-Sarkar/Dance-Home-Page-Project-14/README.md

 Hello There,

 I'm `Adnan Sarkar`.
 This is the 14th assignment in my [Full Stack Javascript](https://ineuron.ai/course/Full-Stack-Javascript-Web-Developer) course.
 Where I designed this page using raw HTML & CSS.
-This design is not responsive, because at first, I prove to myself that I'm comfortable designing anything using raw HTML-CSS.
-It looks perfect on screen size `1920 x 1080`.
+This design is responsive for all device.
+For responsive, I did use only media query, not any CSS frameworks.

 ## 🛠 Technologies Used
 - HTML
 - CSS

 ## 🖥 Preview
-`note:` please make sure the preview screen is `1920 x 1080`

 [Live Preview](https://dance-home-page-project-14-by-adnan-sarkar.netlify.app/)

 ![](Dance%20Home%20Page.png)